DavideNardone/Accelerating-DTW-Subsequence-Search-with-CUDA-GPU/paper.md

 ---

 # Summary

-MTSS is a GPU/CPU software designed for the Classification and the Subsequence Similarity Search of MTSO.
+Multivariate Time Series Software (MTSS) is a GP-GPU/CPU Dynamic Time Warping (DTW) implementation for the analysis of Multivariate Time Series Object (MTSO).
+The warping of multidimensional time series either for the purpose of classification or sub-sequence comparing is a really time consuming task.
+We developed a GP-GPU software for tackle down this problem.
+The platform used for this purpose is CUDA which is a parallel computing platform and programming model developed by NVIDIA for general computing on graphical processing units (GPUs).

-Originally inspired by [@sart2010accelerating], MTSS aims to improve the Time Performance and Accuracy for classifying and sub-searching any kind of MTS by using the well known similarity measure: Dynamic Time Warping (DTW).
+MTSS is mainly designed for the *Classification* and the *Subsequence Similarity Search* of MTSO.
+Originally inspired by [@sart2010accelerating], MTSS aims to improve the Time Performance and Accuracy for classifying and sub-searching any kind of MTSO by using the well known similarity measure: Dynamic Time Warping (DTW).

 In order to improve the Time Performance of these two tasks (which may be considered highly time consuming), MTSS presents a GP-GPU implementation which allows it to achieve almost three order of magnitude speedup, whilst getting better Accuracy results.
 It uses different types of DTW, namely: